Driving licence in the United Kingdom: History

 Except for Northern Ireland, driving licences issued before July 1998 did not have photographs on them.
 Anyone who holds a licence issued before this date may retain their photo-less licence until expiry (normally one's seventieth birthday) or until they change address, whichever comes sooner.
 The new plastic photocard driving licences have to be renewed every ten years, for a fee.
 Until 2015, the licence consisted of both the photocard and a paper counterpart which detailed the individual's driving entitlements and convictions ("endorsements").
 The counterpart was abolished on 8 June 2015 and the information formerly recorded on it is now available online via the View Driving Licence service, except in Northern Ireland where the counterpart must be kept with the photocard.

 Licences issued to residents of England, Northern Ireland and Scotland appear only in English, while those issued to residents of Wales appear in both English and Welsh.
-The Union Jack Flag has been included on GB licences since July 2015, but not on Northern Ireland licences.
+The Union Flag has been included on GB licences since July 2015, but not on Northern Ireland licences.
 Since December 2021 the Royal Coat of Arms is included on GB licences.

-Up until 28 September 2021, the distinguishing sign of the United Kingdom was "GB".
+Until 28 September 2021, the distinguishing sign of the United Kingdom was "GB".
 The allocation of codes is maintained by the United Nations Economic Commission for Europe, authorised by the UN's Geneva Convention on Road Traffic and the Vienna Convention on Road Traffic.
 The UK is party to both conventions, and shall hence issue licences in conformity with the conventions.
 Annex 9 of the Geneva convention states that the distinguishing sign (UK) shall be inscribed in an oval.
 According to the Vienna convention Article 43 domestic licences have to comply with Annex 6, which says that driving licences shall include the name and/or the distinguishing sign of the country which issued the permit.
 UK licences did include the "GB" distinguishing code until 1990.